Farnsworth House: National Trust management

 The National Trust began managing the house in 2010, as Landmarks Illinois had been losing money operating the house.
 Landmarks Illinois retained a preservation easement on the structure.
 The next year, Illinois Institute of Technology students constructed the Barnsworth Gallery next to the visitor center and built a walkway to the main house.
 By the mid-2010s, there were 10,000 annual visitors.
 To address increasing flood risks, in 2014, the National Trust proposed installing hydraulic jacks under the house, which required its temporary location.
-The hydraulic-jack proposal had been recommended over two alternatives—raising the land under the house by 10 ft, or permanently moving the house Detractors expressed concerns about esthetics and possible defects regarding the jacks.
+The hydraulic-jack proposal had been recommended over two alternatives—raising the land under the house by 10 ft, or permanently moving the house.
+Detractors expressed concerns about esthetics and possible defects regarding the jacks.
 As such, the trust was considering permanently moving the house instead by 2015, drawing criticism from Mies's grandson Dirk Lohan, who had advocated for the jacks.
 By 2017, the installation of hydraulic jacks was slated to cost $10 million; proceeds from a planned film about the house were to cover some of the cost.

 For the 2020 operating season, the house did not open until July due to the COVID-19 pandemic.
-The terrace had been flooded that May, with floodwaters rising to within 1 ft the floor slab.
+That May, floodwaters inundated the terrace, rising to within 1 ft of the floor slab.
 That October, the National Trust and Farnsworth House officials hired Wiss, Janney, Elstner Associates, Inc. to restore the house's terrace, a project that cost $700,000 and took a year.
 The National Trust announced in October 2021 that the house would be renamed the Edith Farnsworth House.
 Scott Mehaffey, the house's executive director, said he hoped using Farnsworth's given name "would have the larger effect of inserting her into the ongoing history of modern architecture".
 On November 17, 2021, Edith Farnsworth's birthday, the house was rededicated.
 Visitation declined slightly after the COVID-19 pandemic but had recovered to 10,000 annual visitors by 2024.